-Chart X: Health asset indicators day-to-day activities not limited, agestandardised percentage 2011
+Chart 14: Health asset indicators day-to-day activities not limited, age-standardised percentage 2011

-Source: Census 2011 (ONS), Produced by Public Health Wales Observatory
+Source: Census 2011 (ONS), produced by Public Health Wales Observatory

-Chart X: Health asset indicators good health, age-standardised percentage 2011 groups in the population tend to experience poorer health or experience more barriers in accessing health care and support.
+Chart 15: Health asset indicators good health, age-standardised percentage 2011

-Source: Census 2011 (ONS), Produced by Public Health Wales Observatory
+Source: Census 2011 (ONS), produced by Public Health Wales Observatory

 The overall rates mask differences in health across the region.
-Some areas of our population experience greater levels of deprivation and poorer health; and some
+Some areas of our population experience greater levels of deprivation and poorer health; and some groups in the population tend to experience poorer health or experience more barriers in accessing health care and support.